jaspwr/LiA/README.md

     ![AUR](https://img.shields.io/aur/version/lia-git)
 ](https://aur.archlinux.org/packages/lia-git)

 This is more for my personal use however you're welcome to use it or contribute.
-These added features are just designed to make LaTeX code less verbose, faster to write but also just catered more towards my personal preference.
+This is a superset of TeX that extends its syntax adding new several new features.
+These added features are just designed to make LaTeX code less verbose and faster to write but also just catered more towards my personal preference.

 > For a more detailed explanation of the features see the [documentation](docs.md).